Brack-Wang/instant-nsr-pl/README.md

+# Original Instruction
-# Instant Neural Surface Reconstruction
+## Instant Neural Surface Reconstruction

 This repository contains a concise and extensible implementation of NeRF and NeuS for neural surface reconstruction based on Instant-NGP and the Pytorch-Lightning framework. **Training on a NeRF-Synthetic scene takes ~5min for NeRF and ~10min for NeuS on a single RTX3090.**